erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 5.5.2 Exercises
 ---------------

-1. Currently dep\_time and sched\_dep\_time are convenient to look at, but hard to compute with because they’re not really continuous numbers.
+1.Currently dep\_time and sched\_dep\_time are convenient to look at, but hard to compute with because they’re not really continuous numbers.
 Convert them to a more convenient representation of number of minutes since midnight.

 To convert military hours to minutes since midnight, first find how many hours it's been (%/% 100), then multiply that by 60 to get the minutes, then add the remainin minutes (%% 100).
 Below is a table of the old columns and new columns.